Cartmel Priory: Later Middle Ages

-In the 15th century extensive work was undertaken, in part due to damage (believed to be from subsidence) in the southern part of the complex.
-The original cloister was demolished and a new one built to the north of the priory church.
-In the east end of the church, the early lancet windows were replaced by one huge window of stained glass, misericords were installed in the choir, and the tower was extended.
+In the 15th century extensive building work was undertaken, in part due to damage (believed to be from subsidence) to the monastic buildings round the cloister, to the south of the church The original cloister was demolished and a new one built to the north of the priory church.
+The nave was also built or rebuilt, in a much cruder manner than the original building, as the priory lacked a patron with the resources to match those of William Marshal.
+Its walls are slate rubble, contrasting with the original sandstone ashlar.
+In the east end of the church, the early lancet windows were replaced by one huge window of stained glass, misericords were installed in the choir, and the tower was raised.
 Unusually, the extension to the tower sits at a 45-degree angle to the base on which it rests, a feature believed to be unique in England.
-Work on the building continued intermittently into the 16th century, when the choir screen was constructed.

 The 25 misericords date from 1440, and are of an exceptional quality.
-They include representation of the Green Man, which with its three heads sprouting foliage is said to symbolize the devil.
+They include a representation of the Green Man, which with its three heads sprouting foliage is said to symbolize the devil.